Dimensional modeling: Designing the model

 The process of dimensional modeling builds on a 4-step design method that helps to ensure the usability of the dimensional model and the use of the data warehouse.
 The basics in the design build on the actual business process which the data warehouse should cover.
 Therefore, the first step in the model is to describe the business process which the model builds on.
 This could for instance be a sales situation in a retail store.
-To describe the business process, one can choose to do this in plain text or use basic Business Process Modeling Notation (BPMN) or other design guides like the Unified Modeling Language (UML).
+To describe the business process, one can choose to do this in plain text or use basic Business Process Model and Notation (BPMN) or other design guides like the Unified Modeling Language |UML).